SEO audits are the single best way to figure out why you’re not getting SEO results.

 Link relevancy is king when it comes to link building.

-Are the backlinks hitting their site relevant?
+Are the backlinks hitting your site relevant?

 100% of your backlinks don’t have to be relevant, but the majority should be.